jlasti/secmon/README.md

 ## How to Use
 ### SecMon Manager
 SecMon manager (*secmon_manager.py*) is a python script  located in root directory of SecMon repository.
-It is used for managing SecMon system which consists from docker containers.
+It is used for managing SecMon services as docker containers.
 ```
 # Show list of all available parameters
 python3 secmon_manager.py help